 Patients and families will be provided instructions on how to care for a central line if the patient leaves the hospital while the central line is still in place.

 - The Centers for Disease Control and Prevention CLABSI Patient Education

-- The Centers for Medicare and Medicaid Services' Hospital Compare
+- The Centers for Medicare and Medicaid Services' Care Compare

 The organization’s quality and safety performance may have been impacted by the COVID-19 pandemic.
 We would urge patients to consider more recent performance in combination with historical performance.
 Patients may benefit from discussing with their healthcare provider the disruptions COVID-19 may have caused on quality and safety of care.